Jan. 24, 2023

-Symptoms include: dazed looks, answering teachers questions with, "Huh?!", making funny and strange noises, unconsciously wondering around the classroom, asking to go use the restroom repeatedly as soon as a lesson starts or immediately after a recess or after walking right by the restrooms when coming back from a pull out, not turning in assigned work, and digging through their desk while the teacher is explaining a lesson.
+Symptoms include: dazed looks, answering teachers questions with, "Huh?! and Wha?!", making weird and really strange noises, unconsciously wondering around the classroom, asking to go use the restroom repeatedly as soon as a lesson starts or immediately after a recess or especially after walking right by the restrooms when coming back from a pull out, not turning in assigned work, and digging through their desk while the teacher is explaining a lesson.

 The reason: It took me many year of teaching and researching October student behavior ( aka...OSB) to finally crack this code...but I did it!!!
 It's candy!

 1. Never allow your children to know where you have hidden the Halloween candy!